TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 31/Deuteronomy 31.18.md

 ---

-And I will surely hide my face in that day for all the evil which they shall have wrought, in that they are turned unto other gods.
+I will surely hide my face in that day for all the evil which they shall have worked, in that they are turned to other gods.